Script collapse in multilingual ASR: A reference-free metric and 100-pair benchmark

 \subsection{Text normalisation}

-WER counts insertions, deletions, and substitutions relative to reference length, so excessive insertions --- produced for example by decoder looping --- can push WER above 100\,\%.
+WER counts insertions, deletions, and substitutions relative to reference length, so excessive insertions, produced for example by decoder looping, can push WER above 100\,\%.

-WER and CER are computed after language-specific normalisation: Arabic-script languages (Pashto, Urdu) --- strip diacritics and punctuation; Indic languages (Hindi, Bengali, Malayalam) --- strip punctuation and Indic digits; Somali --- lowercase and strip punctuation.
+WER and CER are computed after language-specific normalisation: Arabic-script languages (Pashto, Urdu, Arabic, Persian) strip diacritics, tatweel, and punctuation; Indic and Tamil strip punctuation and Indic digits; Somali lowercases and strips punctuation; Georgian lowercases (converting rare Asomtavruli capitals to standard Mkhedruli) and strips punctuation.
 SFR is computed on the \emph{raw, unnormalized} hypothesis: normalisation can alter Unicode code points and artificially inflate SFR.